 However, much of the research on alcohol and osteoporosis risk is observational, which means that it can’t conclude cause and effect.
 More recently, updated science has challenged the idea that drinking alcohol is “good” for bone health.

-For example, an analysis of six studies found published in the journal Drug and Alcohol Dependence earlier this year found a positive relationship between alcohol consumption and osteoporosis — in other words, that alcohol was linked with greater odds of osteoporosis.
+For example, an analysis of six studies published in the journal Drug and Alcohol Dependence earlier this year found a positive relationship between alcohol consumption and osteoporosis — in other words, that alcohol was linked with greater odds of osteoporosis.
 The study found that compared with abstainers:

 - People who consumed 0.5 to 1 drink per day had 1.38 times the risk of developing osteoporosis.